 After his debut, he was a staple in the Avalanche’s lineup for the next nine games until the NHL paused the season.
 He scored two goals and one assist in that span, averaging a little over 10 minutes of ice time per game.
 Obviously, his NHL sample size is small, but it is safe to assume the Kaut will develop into at least a contributing forward for the Avalanche — most likely more — making the first-round pick worth it.
 He is currently on loan to HC Dynamo Pardubice in the Czech Extraliga.

 Much has been written about rookie defenseman Cale Makar since he made his NHL debut against the Calgary Flames in the first round of the 2019 postseason.
 Drafted fourth overall in 2017, he scored a goal in his first game and has not looked back.
-Now, he has established himself as a top contender for the Calder Trophy alongside Quinn Hughes.
+Now, he has established himself as a Calder Trophy winner and top Norris Trophy candidate.

 One of the more intriguing players on this list, the Avalanche drafted Tyson Jost 10th overall in 2016.
 He is a skilled, smooth-skating forward who dominated during his one year at the University of North Dakota, potting 16 goals and 19 assists in 33 games during 2016-17.
 Interestingly, almost immediately following the conclusion of his college season, he signed a three-year, entry-level contract and debuted for the Avalanche on March 31, 2017.
 Aside from a few stints in the AHL (13 total games) he has logged over 200 games for the Avalanche in three seasons.